davekinkead/philosophy/A Theory of Justice.md

 Since everyone's well being depends on social cooperation, without which no one would have a satisfactory life, the division of advantages should be such to encourage everyone's cooperation. p13

+- can the original position be viewed as a search for consensus.  it's what parties freely agree to, with no mention of imposition of justice

+"The principles of justice as fairness come as close as a society can to being a voluntary scheme" p13

 The social contract is not and agreement to enter a cooperative endeavour.
 It is an agreement to accept certain moral principles.
 As a social 'contract', it must be to all parties advantage, and public in nature. p14-15

+People in the original position would choose 2 principles - equality & difference.
+The original position entails this. p14

+Argues for the necessity of society: everyone's well being relies on cooperation without which, no-one could have a satisfactory life. p15

 --- §4 ---